aws-samples/serverless-patterns/lambda-managed-instances-cdk/README.md

 # Hello World on AWS Lambda Managed Instances

-This pattern demonstrates how to deploy a simple Hello World Lambda function running on Lambda Managed Instances using AWS CDK.
-Lambda Managed Instances provide predictable performance and reduced cold starts for your Lambda functions.
+This pattern demonstrates how to deploy a simple Hello World Lambda function running on AWS Lambda Managed Instances using AWS CDK.
+AWS Lambda Managed Instances enables you to run Lambda functions on EC2 instances while maintaining Lambda's operational simplicity.
+It fully manages infrastructure tasks including instance lifecycle, OS and runtime patching, routing, load balancing, and auto scaling.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/lambda-managed-instances-cdk

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

-**Note**: Lambda Managed Instances provision EC2 instances that are **NOT eligible for the AWS Free Tier**.
+**Note**: AWS Lambda Managed Instances provision EC2 instances that are **NOT eligible for the AWS Free Tier**.
 These instances will incur charges immediately upon deployment, regardless of your Free Tier status.

 ## Requirements